 While Spring Lake Park Reserve in Hastings is on the Southeastern edge of the Twin Cities, it is not quite as far as some might think – it clocks in at only 25 miles from downtown Minneapolis and 20 miles from downtown St. Paul.
 We fully expect that the Endless Summer Trail Run Series faithful will be motivated to leave work just a touch early and join us for a race that we have been quietly planning for years, and for good reason.

 Spring Lake Park is perched on the bluffs high above the Mississippi River with stunning views of the deep river valley and contains some seriously awesome trails.
-The 5 mile race will begin on wide ski trails up on the prairie in order to quickly spread out the field.
-Within 1.5 miles of the start, runners will enter the woods, running some very scenic and winding double-track trail through maple-dominated mixed-hardwood forest.
+The 5 mile race will begin on wide ski trails up on the prairie in order to spread out the field.
+Within 1.5 miles of the start, runners will enter the woods, running some very scenic and winding double-track trail through maple-dominated hardwood forest.
 About two miles into the race runners will enter a stunning section of moderately technical single-track, just runnable enough to pick your head up and steal some views of the river as you are running right on the bluffs edge.
-Leaving the woods, approx 5KM into the race, runners will hit the water stop which is near the start / finish area that offers some of the most expansive views of the river below.
-Runners will then head off onto more ski-trails that loop through a beautiful stand of towering pines which provide a soft bed of pine needles underfoot.
-Wrapping things up, runners will hit some rolling double-track trail right on the edge of the river bluff again, hit a rip of fast single-track and cross a very unique bridge that spans a deep ravine… on the other side, the finish waits!
-As they finish, runners will be greeted by fellow trail-runners looking to get a slice of pizza and refreshment in their hand as soon as possible.
+Leaving the woods, approx 5KM into the race, runners will hit the water stop which is adjacent to the start / finish area.
+Runners will then cross a very unique bridge, take a hair-pin turn onto a short stretch of stunning single-track.
+Shortly thereafter runners will encounter a very short stretch of two-way traffic and will then find themselves on more ski-trails that loop through a beautiful stand of towering pines which provide a soft bed of pine needles underfoot.
+Wrapping things up, runners will hit some rolling double-track trail again, that will allow for some final passing, and then come into a field with great views of the river again, and, the finish line!
+As runners finish, they will be greeted by fellow trail-runners looking to get a slice of pizza and refreshment in their hand as soon as possible.
 As always, runners stay for fellowship after and will cheer in the last runners while taking in the gorgeous views from high above the river.
 The Spring Lake Park 5 Miler will certainly become an Endless Summer Trail Run Series tradition.

 About the Endless Summer Trail Run Series: